 The Orientation Week (OWO) is usually organised for freshers by students of higher semesters from the Departmental Students' Representative Committee.
-The OWO consists of a set of events that usually take place in the week before the actual courses start; this will be this winter semester from 26 to 30 October 2020.
+The OWO consists of a set of events that take place in most departments from 09 to 13 October 2023.

 The semester ticket (opens in new tab) is valid from 1 September, provided you have already paid the semester fee.
 All information about the Semester Ticket can be found on the website of the General Student Committee, the AStA.
 If you have further questions, please contact the AStA directly.